Book a FREE discovery call to talk about your dog's needs and training!

 My Dog Training Journey

 I started training dogs over 10 years ago and while I have gained a lot of knowledge in this time, I continue to learn every day and believe that we never stop learning.
-I’ve studied with various organizations, and continue to do so, such as the Nordic Education Centre For Ethical Dog Training, the School of Canine Science, Galen Myotherapy, the Polish Academy of Holistic Herbal Healing and Aromatherapy for Animals by Psiaki w Zen and other courses and studies.
+Over the years I’ve had the amazing opportunities to study with some of my personal heroes and those renowned in the animal world, having completed a variety of courses and studies, and I ensure to keep my education up by continuing to take courses and study regularly.
 I also hold a qualification in Animal Care and am a certified veterinary assistant.

 I’m deeply passionate about animal welfare, and what drove me to pursue dog behaviour and holistic animal care full time was the frustration I felt seeing a lack of real understanding, even from highly certified professionals.
 For example...
 I once took a course taught by a vet who gave information that would have been dangerous to the health of chinchillas.
 I also worked with a vet who didn’t understand basic canine body language and told owners they needed to “dominate” their dogs or smack them on the nose.
 I’ve worked in multiple environments like vet clinics and pet shops where animals were clearly not liked or respected, seeing them bought from overseas "mass producer" breeders who bred animals for money and then sent them on a stressful journey across the sea just so that they could be mishandled and sold in pet shops with too small cages and uncomfortable, dangerous bedding and food.